hsa-online/ExtremeLibrary/README.md

 ExtremeLibrary is a **pure C** library containing helpful (I hope) utility routines for C programmers.
-Now the dynamic strings and double-linked lists parts of the library are released.
+Now the dynamic strings and doubly linked lists parts of the library are released.

 ## Description ##